 - Being listed on the state CNA registry

-CNA Training in Chicago
+CNA Programs in Chicago

-There are a number of CNA training programs in Chicago for you to choose from as you look to begin your career in healthcare.
-If you’re looking for free CNA classes in Chicago, IL, you’ll want to contact these listings individually to see if they offer options for free CNA training.
+There are a number of CNA programs in Chicago for you to choose from as you look to begin your career in healthcare.
+If you’re looking for free CNA classes in Chicago, IL, you’ll want to contact these listings individually to see if they offer options for free CNA certification.

 Paul Simon Chicago Job Corps Center

-Along with CNA training, the Paul Simon Job Corps Center provides a variety of skills for workers at no cost.
+Along with CNA courses, the Paul Simon Job Corps Center provides a variety of skills for workers at no cost.
 Within its health care training offering, the Center offers free Certified Nurse Assistant certification.
 The program complies with Illinois state certification guidelines and covers the basic CNA skill areas such as caring for patients and understanding how to deal with patients that have Alzheimer’s disease.
 Students will learn the basics of patient care including personal care, feeding, bathing, taking and taking vital signs.

 To learn more, call them at 800-733-JOBS or visit their website at https://paulsimonchicago.jobcorps.gov/careers/179